 Each year the Nominating Committee shall present at the Annual Meeting a slate of at least one candidate for each office that will be the following year.
 At the Annual Meeting nominations will be accepted from the floor.

-A ballot will be mailed to all eligible voting members by the Secretary after the Annual Meeting.
-Return ballots will be mailed to the Chairman of the Nominating Committee or his/her designate.

 Section 2

 The Executive Committee: This Committee shall be made up of the Officers, Past President of the Chapter, and Members-at-Large.
 It shall meet subject to the call of the President to conduct such business as is necessary.
 The Executive Committee shall appoint committees to address specific subjects as it deems necessary.